Bomb, gun found in woods linked to suspect who died in 2001

 LINGANORE, Md.
-(AP) — An explosive device and loaded handgun found in Maryland over the weekend has been linked to a stalking case in which the suspect died by suicide in open court — nearly two decades ago.
+(AP) — An explosive device and loaded handgun found in Maryland over the weekend have been linked to a stalking case in which the suspect died by suicide in open court — nearly two decades ago.

 News outlets cite a joint release from the Office of the Maryland State Fire Marshal and Howard County police saying “a series of documents” found alongside the items indicated they belonged to Alan Bruce Chmurny.